 Continuous flow systems provide a constant supply of nutrient solution to the roots in a flow.
 Drip irrigation systems are the most popular continuous flow systems.
 A highly efficient and simple system, the drip irrigation system can be used with soil and hydroponic mediums.
 A flow of nutrient solution is fed to the plants from the top and works its way down.

 Drip irrigation systems allow for more plants to be grown in less space and efficiently uses water and nutrients.
-While the system is easy to use, it can be time consuming to set up and can use a significant amount of growing medium.
+These systems can be time consuming, and can use a significant amount of growing medium.
 Drip emitters need to be regularly checked for blockages.

-Growers using NFT have experienced triple the yields than crops grown in soil.
 This system typically exhibits faster growth due to accurate feeding.
+As a result, growers using NFT have experienced triple the yields than crops grown in soil.
 The growing medium free system eliminates most pest problems.

 The NFT system is a carefully balanced system or nutrients, water, and air.
 There is a small margin for error in this system and is only recommended for advanced growers.